MuteJester/Simple_Image_Processing_Library/README.md

 `void Feature_Matching(const int source_x, const int source_y);`

-method takes a sample from the pixel located at passed by argument coordinates , runs trough images data inorder to find the same pixel in side the image. its not enough for a pixel to have the same color it also needs to have the same surrounding,meaning it will only mark the pixel that is identical to the one selected (if there is one such) in the example i copied a the same image with some small differences . you can see the algorithms marks in blue_red circles the matching pixels(the ones located in the postion passed by argument). the algorithm connects the identical pixels with a blue line.
+the method takes a sample from the pixel located at passed by argument coordinates, runs trough images data in order to find the same pixel inside the image. it's not enough for a pixel to have the same color it also needs to have the same surrounding, meaning it will only mark the pixel that is identical to the one selected (if there is one such) in the example, I copied the same image with some small differences. you can see the algorithms marks in blue_red circles the matching pixels(the ones located in the position passed by argument). the algorithm connects the identical pixels with a blue line.

 example: